Ordered asymptotic classes of finite structures: Introduction

 \subsection{\th-Forking and Rosy Theories}

-The notion of \th-forking (which should be read as \emph{thorn-forking}) was introduced in Alf Onshuus Ph.D.
-Thesis and appeared as a generalization of forking to contexts in which non-forking failed to provide a nice independence relation (such as $\mathcal{O}$-minimal theories).
+The notion of \th-forking (read as \emph{thorn-forking}) was introduced in Onshuus's Ph.D.
+Thesis and appeared as a generalization of forking to contexts in which non-forking failed to provide a nice independence relation, such as that of o-minimal theories.